 A lost dental filling can be quite painful.
 Obviously the best solution is to have it quickly implanted by your dentist.
 However, when on vacation that is not always an option.
 If you are looking for a quick fix, it’s often suggested that sugarless gum can serve as a substitute filling.
 It’s clearly not a permanent solution, but you can used it to plug the whole from your filling until you can get in to see your dentist.
 Never use sugared gum, however.
 This can cause pain and possible dental decay.

 Mitigating any chances of preventable dental emergencies is the best way to ensure your vacation goes smoothly and safely.
 Make sure, before you leave, that everyone in the family has seen their dentist.
 It’s also best to mention any problem areas or possible issues to him or her that way they can provide specialty treatment.

 Most importantly, for the emergencies that you can’t prevent, gather all of your information.
 Get together your dentist’s information, including his or her email, and your dental insurance policy number.
-You can even create a contact entry on your cellphone, so it’s all right there if you need to visit a different dentist in a different state.
+You can even create an emergency dentist contact entry on your cell phone, so it’s all right there if you need to visit a different dentist in a different state.
 We assure you that you’ll definitely appreciate having this information handy if you do encounter a dental emergency on vacation.